 Fire Suppression Testing Applications

 An additional gas sensor application that relies heavily on the monitoring of Carbon Dioxide (CO2) is fire suppression.
-Because CO2 is an ideal fire suppressor, it is often released into the area in which it is protecting and needs to be further analyzed.
-Additional common environments may include switch room control panels, power generator systems, or gas turbine enclosures.
+Because CO2 is an ideal fire suppressor, it is often released into the area in which it is protecting to eliminate the oxygen that feeds the fire.
+Additional common environments may include switch room control panels, power generation systems, or gas turbine enclosures.

 University Research Applications

 Finally, many of our customers typically seek gas sensor technologies and solutions to further their research studies and advancements in the scientific fields.
-Dependent upon the overall study will determine the best gas sensor for your specific application requirements or needs.
+The hypothesis of the overall study will determine the best gas sensor for your specific application requirements or needs.

 Over the years, CO2Meter has been proud to have worked alongside many universities and research projects worldwide.
 To give one example, we were able to work with one student in measuring CO2 levels both indoors and in the community.
 By utilizing the K30 10,000 ppm CO2 sensor and Arduino Uno Micro-controller, the student was able to pinpoint what his communities system was currently lacking.

-By ensuring a better knowledge of the specific gas sensor applications that are commonly searched for, we hope you are able to better understand the ideal sensor solution that best fits your application and overall requirements.
+By ensuring a better knowledge of the specific gas sensor applications that are commonly searched for, we hope you can better understand the ideal sensor solution that best fits your application and overall requirements.